Consensys/sol-dbg/README.md

 The main part missing to make this a full-fledged debugger is stack-map inference and computing the values of locals.

-# Quckstart
+# Quickstart

 To use the debugger you need 3 things:

 1. The state of the EthereumJS before the problematic transaction.
-This can be obtained by calling `vm.stateManager.copy()` right before its executed.
+This can be obtained by calling `vm.stateManager.copy()` right before it's executed.
 For example on keeping track of this state check out the  [VMTestRunner](https://github.com/ConsenSys/sol-dbg/blob/main/test/utils/test_runner.ts#L81) class.

 2. The actual failing `Transaction` and the `Block` in which you wish it to be replayed.
 These can be built by calling(where the ... are standard JSON descriptions of the tx/block):